Chapter 3: Open Data in Neuroscience

 For clinical, demographic, and behavioural data, accurate and meticulous data management is essential to create a high-quality database for statistical analysis.
 Procedures to ensure high-quality standards include database designing, data entry, data annotation, data validation, discrepancy management, and database locking.
 A review article highlights the processes and recommended tools for clinical data management (Krishnankutty et al., 2012).
 Common software for Electronic Data Capture (EDC) include: REDcap, Castor, Greenlight Guru Clinical, Medidata Rave, Clinion.

-Spreadsheets and documents are widely used for various purposes including collecting, storing, manipulating, analyzing, and documenting research data.
+Spreadsheets and documents are widely used for various purposes including collecting, storing, manipulating, analysing, and documenting research data.
 However, it’s important to exercise caution as improper use of them can lead to significant errors in workflows.
 Our recommendation is to follow the Turing Way.

 Work in progress

-For some data types, there is no current standard yet.
-Efforts are ongoing in various fields to develop standardized approaches for data storage and sharing.
+For some data types, there is no standard yet.
+Efforts are ongoing in various fields to develop standardised approaches for data storage and sharing.
 While there’s still progress to be made, we recommend reaching out to colleagues engaged in similar work or data.
 Collaborating and sharing experiences can provide valuable insights into effective data storage practices.

 Sharing your own data